FECC is a 501 (c)3 non-profit organization with a Federal Tax Identification Number 76-0464279.

 Thank you in advance for your generous donation!
 Donations accepted all year long!

-Tax-deductible donations can be made by one of the 3 the following methods:
+Tax-deductible donations can be made by one of the 3 the following methods.
+Please consider making ongoing monthly or quarterly donations:

 1) Donations can be made by visiting the FECC Network For Good donation website by clicking here.